quipucords/quipucords/docs/source/encryption.rst

 Encryption Mechanism
 ^^^^^^^^^^^^^^^^^^^^
 The encryption uses the secret key for the Quipucords server.
-The *secret key* for the server is generated during the initial server startup and resides in the directory that is mapped to ``/var/data/``.
+The *secret key* for the server is generated during the initial server start process and resides in the directory that is mapped to ``/var/data/``.
 If you chose the default configuration options for the Quipucords server, the secret key is in the following location: ``~/quipucords/data/secret.txt``.

 Data Security
 ^^^^^^^^^^^^^